FlyableDev/FlyableDoc/docs/faq.md

 ### How is the IDE designed?

-The IDE has been designed to make its usage simple to understand and use in order to make the Flyable technology accessible to use.
+The IDE has been designed to be simple to use and to understand in order to make the Flyable technology accessible.

 ### Do I have to use Flyable's IDE to use the compiler?